syedayazsa/NIDS/README.md

 ## Idea

-Every individual aim to have a stable and secure solution to their network vulnerabilities.
+Every individual's aim is to have a stable and secure solution to their network vulnerabilities.
 Despite extensive study into Intrusion Detection Systems and a a plethora of antivirus software, there are currently no effective solutions until all of the parameters of an intrusion detection system are met, which are time-consuming,